 A principle about the securities regulator is that it “should be operationally independent and accountable in the exercise of its functions and powers.”

-Recent study has shown that Independence of SECP and its accountable is at stake.
-This fact is evident from the eye-opening report of Board of Directors of ADB to its president whereby serious concerns have been pointed out in nexus to independence and accountability of SECP.
+A recent study has shown that the Independence of SECP and its accountability is at stake.
+This fact is evident from the eye-opening report of the Board of Directors of ADB to its president whereby serious concerns have been pointed out in nexus to independence and accountability of SECP.

-The case of Pakistan with respect to independence & accountability of secp is different.
-In fact the prevailing situation is alarming for government due to too much outflow of capital.
+The case of Pakistan concerning independence & accountability of SECP is different.
+The prevailing situation is alarming for the government due to too much outflow of capital.

-Similarly accountability and Independence of SECP SECP can be evident from following:
+Similarly, accountability and Independence of SECP can be evident from the following:

 Be it the NICL scam, the failure of Innovative Investment Bank or the Stock Exchange Crashes of 2005 and 2006, no corporate fraud with the public can be accounted for without appreciating SECP’s regulatory negligence.

-Similarly government tried to keep Independence of SECP constitutionally dysfunctional by keeping vacancies vacant just for the purposed of keeping the sword of Damocles hanging over the chairman.
+Similarly, the government tried to keep the Independence of SECP constitutionally dysfunctional by keeping vacancies vacant just to keep the sword of Damocles hanging over the chairman.

-Similarly legislation had provided that there must be disclosure in case there is a conflict of interest but how effectively this clause is handled can be better judged from practical examples.
-As for instance industry insider was made the chairman SECP.
-Who himself has not only financial gains but also conflict of interest with other members of the board.
+Similarly, legislation had provided that there must be disclosure in case there is a conflict of interest but how effectively this clause is handled can be better judged from practical examples.
+For instance industry insider was made the chairman SECP.
+Who himself has not only financial gains but also a conflict of interest with other members of the board.

 The officials of SECP who are performing vital duties have no job security even after confirmation.
 This situation of insecurity and uncertainty is embedded in the legislation.
 One can say that it has been made limbo constitutionally.

-The last victim of captured scheme of SECP was the Law Division who was the source of last internal checks and balance of SECP but due to illegal gains this department has been paralyzed.
+The last victim of the captured scheme of SECP was the Law Division who was the source of last internal checks and balances of SECP but due to illegal gains, this department has been paralyzed.
 Services of the officials of this department have been terminated in the past arbitrarily and on baseless grounds.
-This trend is also posing serious question because Apex Courts have turned down presumptions where discretion has been applied arbitrarily.
+This trend is also posing the serious question because Apex Courts have turned down presumptions where discretion has been applied arbitrarily.